lf-edge/eve/api/OBJECT-SIGNING.md

 - message delivery is not on a network channel

 Note that the endpoints and trust/certificate authorities are different for TLS and object signing.
 TLS is terminated at a MiTM proxy (if present) and at certain server-side load balancers.
 Object signing is between some specific microservcie in EVE and a specific microservice in a controller.
 And the TLS trust using the standard set of root certificate authorities are subject to many of the [concerns for the web PKI](https://www.schneier.com/academic/paperfiles/paper-pki.pdf).
-The object security in the V2 API is trusting a single root CA for the controller and that CA is selected when the device is intially installed.
+The object security in the V2 API is trusting a single root CA for the controller and that CA is selected when the device is initially installed.

 ## Signing and verification